JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Deletes a tab at a specified displacement.

 ```
-FUNCTION CTextPara2.DeleteTab (BYVAL tbPos AS SINGLE) AS HRESULT
+FUNCTION DeleteTab (BYVAL tbPos AS SINGLE) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->DeleteTab(m_pTextPara2, tbPos))
    RETURN m_Result
 END FUNCTION